Jakal02/Magic-Formula-Stock-Ranker/README.md

 - How many superinvestors have positions(dataroma.com)
 - When the most recent VIC writeup was(valueinvestorsclub.com)
 - What the insider ownership is and 6 month change in insider ownership has been(finviz.com)

-\nFor each ticker from the magicformula website
+For each ticker from the magicformula website